jcondor98/statistics/docs/thesis.md

 Graph Models and Autoregressive Moving Average_ (R. Li, M. Tsikerdekis, A.
 Emanuelson - 2022)](https://www.mdpi.com/2624-800X/3/3/22) formalizes a model
 for anomaly detection in structured network infrastructures.
-The model has been used to detect suspicious behaviours in the context of HTTP applications.
+The model has been used to detect suspicious behaviors in the context of HTTP applications.
 Citing the article itself:

 > We use exponential random graph models (ERGMs) in order to flatten hourly
 > network topological characteristics into a time series, and Autoregressive